See new temporary renting rules at Coronavirus (COVID-19) Victoria.

 The notice must:

-- be addressed to the tenant
+- be addressed to the renter

 Allow for mail delivery times, which depend on: